doudejans/web-scale-data-management/README.md

 `kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name) 8000:8000`

 The above command can also be used to expose the Traefik dashboard, which can be accessed through port 9000.

+`minikube stop` stops the cluster but saves the state, and `minikube delete` deletes the entire cluster.